Arthur-Helias/pfUI-LocationPlus/README.md

 - Two coordinate frames.
 - Two datatext panels to show information such as FPS, latency, gear durability or any other datatexts.
 - Lots of settings such as position, size, transparency, features, and more!
-- Tooltip with extended zone information and content recommendation when hovering the location panel.
+- A tooltip with extended zone information and content recommendation when hovering the location panel.

 ## Screenshots